Mesoscale two-sample testing for networks: Theoretical guarantees

 \begin{proposition} Suppose $m>1$.
 Under the Gaussian edge model with edge variance $\sigma^2$, $w^{(\mathrm{G-P})}$ (see Section~\ref{subsubsec:gaussian_test2}) has a non-central $F_{\nu_1,\nu_2'}(\psi)$ distribution, where $\psi$ is defined in Proposition~\ref{prop:fobs_tilde}. \end{proposition}

-Under the mesoscale null hypothesis, $\psi=0$ regardless of the choices of $U$ and $V$, which establishes the sizes of the tests given in Section~\ref{subsubsec:gaussian_test2}.
-Propositions~\ref{prop:fobs_tilde} and \ref{prop:fobs} show that test power depends on the model parameters through the non-centrality parameter $\psi$, and hence motivates choices of $U$ and $V$ which maximize $\psi$.
-The non-centrality parameter $\psi$ is a special case of the non-centrality parameter $\tilde{\psi}$ defined in Proposition~\ref{prop:wobs2}.
+Under the mesoscale null hypothesis, $\psi=0$ regardless of the choices of $U$ and $V$, which establishes the size of the test given in Section~\ref{subsubsec:gaussian_test2}.
+Relative to Proposition~\ref{prop:fobs_tilde}, this size guarantee is robust to certain types of covariance misspecification. \begin{remark} Under the Gaussian edge model, $\operatorname{Cov}\{\vecz(A_k^{(g)})\} = \sigma^2 I_{rc}$ for $g=1, 2$ and $k=1,\ldots,m$.
+However, Proposition~\ref{prop:fobs} will continue to hold under the weaker condition $\operatorname{Cov}\{(V \otimes U)^{\tp} \vecz(A_k^{(g)})\} = \sigma^2 I_{d_rd_c}$. \end{remark} Propositions~\ref{prop:fobs_tilde} and \ref{prop:fobs} show that test power depends on the model parameters through the non-centrality parameter $\psi$, and hence motivates choices of $U$ and $V$ which maximize $\psi$.
+The non-centrality parameter $\psi$ is a special case of the non-centrality parameter $\tilde{\psi}$ defined in Proposition~\ref{prop:wobs}.

-As noted in Section~\ref{subsec:proj_learning}, for any choice of $d = d_r = d_c$, the optimal asymptotic power is the result of choosing the projection space to be correspond to the top $d$ left and right singular vectors of $ \Theta^{(1)}_{\mathcal{S}} - \Theta^{(2)}_{\mathcal{S}}. $ While this oracle power is well-defined for fixed $d$, even with known edge expectation parameters, the optimal choice of $d$ does not simply maximize $\psi$, but depends on the trade-off between adding to the non-centrality parameter, and adding more (numerator) degrees of freedom to the test statistic \citep{dasgupta74power}.
+As noted in Section~\ref{subsec:proj_learning}, for any choice of $d = d_r = d_c$, the optimal asymptotic power is the result of choosing projections which correspond to the top $d$ left and right singular vectors of $ \Theta^{(1)}_{\mathcal{S}} - \Theta^{(2)}_{\mathcal{S}}. $ While this oracle power is well-defined for fixed $d$, even with known edge expectation parameters, the optimal choice of $d$ does not necessarily maximize $\psi$, but depends on the trade-off between the non-centrality parameter, and the (numerator) degrees of freedom of the test statistic \citepbody{dasgupta74power}.

-To help interpret the oracle projections, we consider a particular class of low rank alternatives for ranks $d_0$, $d_1$ and $d_2$ satisfying $d_0+d_1+d_2 \leq \min\{r,c\}$.
+\ifjasa \else To help interpret the oracle projections, we consider a particular class of low rank alternatives for ranks $d_0$, $d_1$ and $d_2$ satisfying $d_0+d_1+d_2 \leq \min\{r,c\}$.
 Suppose the edge expectation parameter matrices in $\mathcal{S}$ have SVDs given by